 Opposition to the Neutrality of Money

-Critics of the neutrality of money theory suggest that, by its very nature, money isn’t and can never be neutral.
+Critics of the neutrality of money theory suggest that, by its very nature, money isn’t neutral.
 When the supply of money goes up, it causes a corresponding drop in its own value.

 In addition, when the money supply rises, it enables those who get it first to essentially purchase goods and services with little to no change in price.
-As the new money trickles down to later users, prices will have gone up to counteract the sudden surplus of money.
-It means that those receiving the money later will be forced to pay higher prices.
-It is known as the Cantillon Effect.
+As the new money trickles down to later users, prices will have gone up to counteract the surplus of money.
+This means that those receiving the money later will be forced to pay higher prices.
+This is known as the Cantillon Effect.

 An increase in the money supply also affects consumption and production.
 New money injected into an economy causes a necessary change in relative prices, as discussed above.
 It means that everything costs more, so how much individuals and families consume will change.
 It also raises associated costs for companies, making production a more costly venture.